Weequahic, Newark: Highrises on Elizabeth Avenue

+440 Elizabeth Avenue, formerly Carmel Towers, opened in 1970.
+The apartment building is 313 ft and 25 stories tall.
+It offered subsidized housing, but later became a center of drug-dealing and gang violence until it was vacated in 2011.
+The buildings were sold in 2015, with plans for redevelopment and gut rehabilitation of its 216 apartments.
+As of 2025, it is being marketed as Cosmo 440.

-Zion Towers, at 515 Elizabeth Avenue, is a residential tower built atop a parking structure that opened in 1972 that is one of the tallest buildings in Newark.
+Zion Towers, at 515 Elizabeth Avenue, opened in 1972 and is one of the tallest buildings in Newark.
 The apartment building is 313 ft tall and has 29 stories with 268 apartments.
-It also provides affordable housing.
+It provides subsidized housing.
 The building was sold for $28 million in 2018 with plans to upgrade it.

 Other buildings include the 22-story Elizabeth Towers at 455 and the 24-story Heritage Estates at 555.

 Education

 Newark Public Schools operates public schools.
 Weequahic High School serves the neighborhood.
+The 1931 Art Deco building that housed the Newark School of Fine and Industrial Art is in the neighborhood.

 The Weequahic Branch Library of the Newark Public Library (NPL) serves the neighborhood.
 The branch, which opened in May 1929, was the sixth NPL branch to open between 1923 and 1946.
 In 1992 the library system renovated the branch for $1 million; the renovation added air conditioning, online public access computers, an elevator, new lighting, off-street parking, and a children's storytelling pit.